idris-samir/Deploy_Web_App_with_CloudFormation/README.md

-This is second project from the Cloud DevOps Engineering Udacity Course.
+This is my second project from the Cloud DevOps Engineering Udacity Course.

 I created two cloud formation scripts: "network.yml" and "servers.yml".